AgenteDog/CoDtoUE4/README.md

 ## Common issues that people have:

 - When I press the Import (or place) button, nothing happens: This issue is not actually an issue, this happens when the plugin cant find one or multiple necessary files.

+- Some textures are "white": These are not white textures, they are actually decals.
+You can replace this decals with the original texture.
+It is very likely that the material to replace this decal is alredy created.